msarafos/overthewire/narnia/walkthrough.md

 In the above gdb snapshot, one can see that the `blah` pointer now has the correct value, which means that the rest of the payload after the address we appended to our `A`s, will overflow stuff inside the stack.
-But, there an important thing that we should be taken under consideration; If we decide to overflow lets say with 8 `\x42` bytes then the address of our `blah` pointer, should be:
+But, there is an important thing that should be taken under consideration; If we decide to overflow lets say with 8 `\x42` bytes then the address of our `blah` pointer, should be: